-Then, fold in a few handfuls of dried cranberries or a mix of cranberries and chocolate chips.
-The topping is just a sprinkle of cinnamon and sugar over each muffin.
-Light, cakey, and they smell like Christmas.
+Then, fold during a few handfuls of dried cranberries or a mixture of cranberries and chocolate chips.
+The topping is simply a sprinkle of cinnamon and sugar over each muffin.
+Light, cakey, and that they smell like Christmas.

-I’m going to enjoy every bite of one of these muffins (maybe two), do a few one-armed push-ups, and get to work transforming the Continental Crump House into a Winter Wonderland.
+I’m getting to enjoy every bite of 1 of those muffins (maybe two), do a couple of one-armed push-ups, and obtain to figure transforming the Continental Crump House into a Winter Wonderland.
 Because it’s time.
-Because we need a little Christmas.
+Because we’d like a touch Christmas.

-And because one of our neighbors asked if we were celebrating this year.
+And because one among our neighbors asked if we were celebrating this year.

 Breakfast dishes recipes

 3 TEASPOONS leaven